devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step2.md

-Once you login into the machine. you might want to see the information related to hardware and operating system For example:
+Once you login into the machine. you might want to see the information related to hardware and operating system of that machine.

 `uname`{{execute}}